 The estimate of total funds available for the General Fund in FY 2023 is $9.9 billion, which includes the March REC estimate of $9.7 billion and a $197.3 million carryforward from FY 2022.
 The 2022 General Assembly passed a $8.2 billion budget for FY 2023.
 The appropriations have been adjusted to reflect a net increase of $5.7 million to standing appropriations.

 Governor Reynolds used the December estimate to prepare her budget for 2024 and the Legislature must use the lower of the December or the March estimates for the upcoming fiscal year budgeting.
 Since the estimated revenues grew more than expected from December 2022, the Legislature will have to use the December estimates for its upcoming FY24 appropriation process which totals $9.6 billion.
 However, the Governor’s budget recommendations sit at just $8.5 billion, leaving the potential for another large budget surplus this coming year.

-As the second funnel deadline approaches, legislators are scrambling to schedule last minute subcommittee meetings to prepare to move their final priorities through one of the scheduled policy committee blocks this coming week.
-Leaders have also scheduled limited floor debate, however we anticipate this will be less of a focus as the workload shifts back to committees.
-Now that the Revenue Estimating Conference (REC) has set their final budget projections, budget chairs are anxious to set their targets and put their budgets together.
-Following the funnel deadline, the chambers will be ready to start moving budget bills through the process as they prepare for adjournment.
+As the second funnel deadline approaches, legislators are scrambling to schedule last-minute subcommittee meetings to prepare to move their final priorities through one of the scheduled policy committee blocks this coming week.
+Leaders have also scheduled limited floor debate, but we anticipate this will be less of a focus as the workload shifts back to committees.
+Now that the Revenue Estimating Conference (REC) has set its final budget projections, budget chairs are anxious to get their targets and put their budgets together.
+We have heard the Legislative Services Agency (LSA) will take a week or so to update budgets based on the passage of the government reorganization bill.
+Following the funnel deadline in just two weeks, the chambers will be ready to start moving budget bills through the process as they prepare for adjournment.
 To stay up to date on scheduled committees and subcommittees and their virtual access information, follow this link.